Takuto88/takuto.de/README.md

 ## Local dev setup (npm)

 This requires node 18 and npm 8 or greater to be installed locally.
+Earlier versions might work too, but are not tested.

 ```
 npm install -y && npm start